 M&A is the master discipline of corporate finance

 The term M&A refers to a merger of two companies into a legal and economic entity or to an acquisition of business units or an entire company.
-M&A activities are often referred to as the master discipline in investment banking or corporate finance.
+M&A activities are often referred to as the master discipline in investment banking and corporate finance.
 As a rule, this is done within an organized process involving several internal and external specialists.
 With our many years of experience from various transactions, cometis supports you with a broad range of services in your M&A transaction.

-Using company potentials with mergers & acquisitions
+Harnessing company potential with mergers & acquisitions

 A look at the M&A process